 What do YOU wear to the airport?

 (P.S.
-If you're still looking for inspiration, check out our Celebrity Airport Style Gallery, below!)
+If you’re still wondering what to wear to the airport, check out our Celebrity Airport Style Gallery some inspiration (or not) from the stars!)